zammad/zammad-documentation/prerequisites/software.rst

    .. note::

-      Core workflows comes with an `Ajax Mode`_ which can be activated separately in case you're having issues with field selections.
+      The "Core workflows" feature of Zammad comes with an `Ajax Mode`_ which can be activated separately in case you're having issues with field selections.

 .. _Ajax Mode:
    https://admin-docs.zammad.org/en/latest/settings/system/frontend.html